Defending Anthropology: Strategies for Sustaining Our Departments

 Your voice and participation are essential.
 Let’s build a collective strategy to defend anthropology together.

-Join us online, May 6, from 3-5PM ET, for our Defending Anthropology: Strategies for Sustaining Our Departments Town Hall, where faculty, students, and advocates will come together to discuss strategies for protecting our discipline.
+We hope you’ll join us online, May 6, from 3-5PM ET, for our Defending Anthropology: Strategies for Sustaining Our Departments Town Hall, where faculty, students, and advocates will come together to discuss strategies for protecting our discipline.